 Over the next while my thoughts of priesthood had weaned considerably.
 After graduating from St. Margaret’s school in 1999 I began my freshman year at Cardinal O’Hara High School.
 At O’Hara I met Fr.
 Leon Biernat, who was the school chaplain as well as the next Director of Vocations for the Diocese of Buffalo.
 While Fr.
 Leon encouraged me to consider priesthood frequently over the next four years, I was not very inclined to think seriously about my future.
-Although I knew that I would eventually have to come up with a plan for what to pursue after graduating, I often put it off, telling myself that I would cross that bridge once I get to it.
+Although I knew that I would eventually have to come up with a plan for what to pursue after graduating, I often put it off, telling myself that I would cross that bridge once I had gotten to it.

 Shortly after I applied and received my acceptance letter to ECC, Fr.
 Leon approached me and invited me to consider priesthood one last time.
 This time he went into a little bit more detail and explained that the Diocese of Buffalo had a discernment program called the Pope John Paul II Residence.
 He explained how it was a community of college students who felt called to priesthood, and its mission was to assist the gentlemen as they explored their vocations.
 He also mentioned that D’Youville College was very accommodating to the program, and that I could attend there while fulfilling all of my prerequisites for graduate studies at Christ the King Seminary should I enroll eventually.
 Upon hearing this, it sounded remarkably fitting for me—almost too good to be true.
 One advantage that I appreciated was that I would not be bound to complete the program should I come to realize that priesthood was not for me.
 This gave me peace of mind.

-Over the next couple of weeks following Fr.
-Leon’s pitch for the Pope John Paul II Residence, thoughts of priesthood began to resurface.
+Over the next couple of weeks thoughts of priesthood began to resurface.
 They came subtlety at first, but the more I considered them the more they made a sense that I couldn’t deny.
 Eventually, I had feeling deep down in my gut that the most fitting thing for me to do was to change my plans and pursue enrollment in the Pope John Paul II Residence.
 The feeling would get stronger, but then I would “come to my senses” and deny it.
-Yet, the Holy Spirit was showing me gently yet undeniably, one hint at a time that I was meant to be a priest.
+Yet, the Holy Spirit was showing me gently yet undeniably, one hint at a time, that I was meant to be a priest.
 However, at the same time, I did not consider myself to be the least bit qualified.
 My practice of the Catholic faith was at a bare minimum.
 Basically, I went to Mass on Sunday and prayed when I wanted something.
 I knew little to nothing about the saints, devotional practices, special traditions, canon law, Church history or even the sacraments.
 I knew that there were other people my age who knew so much more about such things, and I considered them to be much more qualified for priesthood than I was.
 Nonetheless, I was feeling the nudge of the Holy Spirit growing stronger.
 This puzzled me.
 I just could not understand why God would be so persistent in calling somebody to priesthood with so little qualification.
-Somehow, I eventually remembered that God knows what’s best, even if His plan doesn’t seem to make sense.
+Somehow, I eventually came to realize that God knows what’s best, even if His plan doesn’t seem to make sense.
 Upon realizing that, I finally mustered up enough courage and confidence to approach Fr.
 Leon and take the next step in pursuing what God was calling me to.
 I made an appointment with him, and shared that our last conversation had really gotten me thinking about priesthood more deeply than ever before, and that through my prayers I had been led to believe that pursing priesthood would be the right choice for me.
 With bated breath I waited for his response.
 It was a response that I cannot forget.
 He said to me: “Andrew, for three and a half years I’ve been praying that we would have this conversation.
 Now, just as I give up, you come to me!
 Had I known, I would’ve given up sooner!”
 To this day we still laugh about this.
 Father Leon then encouraged me to pursue what the Holy Spirit had been inviting me to, and then guided me through the application process for the Pope John Paul II Residence.

 The year was 2003.
 In the Spring I graduated from Cardinal O’Hara High School, and in the Fall I moved into the Pope John Paul II Residence.
 Upon entering, I told myself that I would do so with an open mind and open heart, and that I would take this new endeavor one year at a time.
 From 2003 to 2007 I was living at the Pope John Paul II residence while studying at D’Youville College.
 I was majoring in philosophy and taking some religious studies courses.
 At D’Youville, I enjoyed many interactions with the college’s small yet diverse student body.
 In 2007 I graduated from D’Youville and began my graduate studies in theology at Christ the King Seminary, and graduated in 2012.
 During my time at Christ the King I enjoyed pastoral learning placements at Immaculate Conception Church in Wellsville, Fourteen Holy Helpers in West Seneca, St. Andrew’s in Kenmore, Cephas Prison Ministries and Viva La Casa Refugee Shelter.
 At the end of each of the nine years of my schooling, I felt in my heart that I was meant to proceed to the next year in pursuit of priesthood.
 However, when November of 2011 arrived, my journey took me to a new height.
 It was time for my ordination to the transitional diaconate, which would be the first step into the sacrament of Holy Orders.
 While I felt certain that I had been following the right path for the past nine years, I was definitely a bit nervous as I saw the next big step drawing closer.
 I felt that it was the right step to take, but I was also looking for assurance that I was ready to take it.
 It was very difficult for me to believe that what I had been anticipating for nine years was about to come to fruition, and I was frantically looking for a “green light”-- something that would indicate that everything was in order and that I was ready to proceed.
 As much as I was looking for this sure feeling, I eventually realized that I had to step forward in faith if I believed that this was what God had planned for me.